 b) it is not inaccurate or likely to mislead

 c) it does not make comparisons with any other bookkeeper or accountant and it does not contain any derogatory remark or suggestion about any other bookkeeper or accountant.

 30. A member who is awarded a Practice Licence shall be granted permission to reproduce the Institute's coat of arms in full colour or single colour format on his stationery promotional material or in press and media advertisements including internet pages provided that:

 a) the coat of arms and name of the Institute are reproduced in full without alteration, adaptation or amendment

 b) the member's Practice number is carried in an appropriate size and position beneath the coat of arms

-c) the coat of arms is not reproduced in such a manner as to mislead clients or others into believing that the member has a higher grade of membership than that to which he is in fact entitled or that he is a "Certified Bookkeeper" unless he is an Associate, Member or Fellow and is therefore entitled so to do
+c) the coat of arms is not reproduced in such a manner as to mislead clients or others into believing that the member has a higher grade of membership than that to which he is in fact entitled or that he is a "Certified Bookkeeper" unless he is a full Member or Fellow and is therefore entitled so to do

-d) the coat of arms is not used in such manner that clients or others may be mislead into believing that the member is employed by or working on behalf of the Institute.
+d) the coat of arms is not used in such manner that clients or others may be misled into believing that the member is employed by or working on behalf of the Institute

-e) the coat of arms is not used in such manner that clients or others may be mislead into thinking that the Practicing Certificate is awarded to the member's firm rather than to the member unless his firm is entitled so to do
+e) the coat of arms is not used in such manner that clients or others may be misled into thinking that the Practice Licence is awarded to the member's firm rather than to the member unless his firm is entitled so to do

 g) the member is granted permission in writing to use the coat of arms in desired format